Chocolate. Just the word brings a smile to my face.

 I also believe, like the Europeans, that baking is an art best left to professionals.
 Yet sometimes those desserts look pretty but don't taste good.
 That should never happen, especially on Valentine's Day, the quintessential chocolate dessert day.

 The desserts I've described here taste at least as good as they look.
 I know, because I've taste-tested every one, and several colleagues who also tasted them agree with my opinions.
 All were purchased anonymously, selected primarily on how good they looked.
 And, yes, there were some chocolate confections that didn't pass muster.

 Order these at least 48 hours in advance to make certain your choice is available.

-* Chocolate Decadence Cake, Cakes and Confections, 1841 St. Margaret Rd., Annapolis.
+Chocolate Decadence Cake, Cakes and Confections, 1841 St. Margaret Rd., Annapolis.
 410-757-7100.
 A dense, dark, flourless chocolate cake, this was the richest of about three dozen desserts tasted and is the same dessert that appears on the menu of several Annapolis restaurants.
 The bakery, formerly on West Street, was moved to the site of an old general store just outside downtown, after it was purchased in July 2001 by Michael and Julianne Brown.
-Michael Brown, the baker, worked at B&B Caterers in the District and for Hilton hotels before he joined the bakery in 1999.
-Brown said the chocolate decadence is the most popular item in the store.
+Michael Brown, the baker, worked at B & B Caterers in Washington and for Hilton hotels before he joined the bakery in 1999.
+Brown said the Chocolate Decadence Cake is the most popular item in the store.
 An individual serving is $3.50; the eight-inch cake is $25; the 10-inch is $35.
 The shop is offering many Valentine's specials and also makes its own truffles ($10 for a box of eight; $1 each, unboxed).
 Closed Mondays.